Updated: Dec 28, 2022

 Fast forward 18 months and we were ready to start trying again.
 After what my Dr had told me about the pill I was confident that was the reason we had to wait so long the first time and this time would be much less of a wait.

-We started in-actively trying When H was 9 months old, after only two months I woke one morning feeling highly emotional, everything was making me want to cry, I was exhausted mid-afternoon - all of the early pregnancy signs, I was sure this was it.
+We started in-actively trying when our Biggest was 9 months old, after only two months I woke one morning feeling highly emotional, everything was making me want to cry, I was exhausted mid-afternoon - all of the early pregnancy signs, I was sure this was it.
 Then my period came.
 That hit me hard, I had been so certain I was pregnant, but I picked myself back up, after all, I still only had one tube, and we had managed to conceive before, and it had only been two months.

 More months passed, each one I felt more and more disappointed as my period came.